hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Like some who caution never took before —
 >
-> When " obbin's lost, they shut the stable door".
+> When "dobbin's lost, they shut the stable door".
 >
 > Some blacking makers have their house in print,
 >